-Proposal 2 - Ratification of Appointment of Independent Registered Public Accounting Firm
+Proposal 4 - Ratification of Appointment of Independent Registered Public Accounting Firm

-The Audit Committee selected FORVIS, LLP ("FORVIS") as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
-The Company was notified that Dixon Hughes Goodman LLP ("DHG"), the Company's independent registered public accounting firm originally engaged for the fiscal year ending December 31, 2022, merged with BKD, LLP ("BKD") on June 1, 2022, and the combined practice now operates under the name FORVIS.
-On June 7, 2022, the Audit Committee approved the engagement of FORVIS as DHG's successor to continue as the Company's independent registered public accountant for the fiscal year ending December 31, 2022, and its representatives are expected to attend the Annual Meeting and to be available to respond to appropriate questions.
+The Audit Committee selected Forvis Mazars, LLP (f/k/a FORVIS, LLP) ("Forvis") as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+Forvis served as our independent registered public accounting firm for the fiscal year ended December 31, 2024, and its representatives are expected to attend the Annual Meeting and to be available to respond to appropriate questions.
 They will have the opportunity to make a statement if they wish to do so.